 To lead, one must stand behind.

-After a chance meeting with two talented musicians on the VIA1 train from Toronto to Vancouver, I took up the harp.
-With private tutelage from RCM, I hope to become a harp teacher or therapist, I'm good at putting people to sleep.
+After a chance meeting with two talented musicians on the VIA1 train from Toronto to Vancouver, I was inspired to begin learning the harp.
+With private tutelage from the Royal Conservatory of Music, where I had previously studied piano, I hope to become a harp teacher and volunteer therapist after retirement.

 I've been a member of American Harp Society and learning for over a decade, but have yet to truly dedicate myself to regular practice due to constant travel.
 For now, I'm good at putting people to sleep.

 Jenn, myself, Shannon & Meral on our way to the Royal Dublin Society's Horse Show.
 One of a kind hats by millner Sheila Morley.

 Most of my friends are gamers because my childhood was spent playing Japanese games on every console.
 My highschool years were a misty memory of playing arcade fighting games, survival horror, and JRPGs.

 My friends and I had so much fun bonding while developing websites about games, that it evolved into us travelling the world together.
 I still love video games, since it lead me to appearing on TV shows and magazines, and it was at a TV network where I met my husband.